Understand the complaint process

 We give consumers and businesses information to help them resolve marketplace disputes.

-A business is considered to be a consumer if:
+A business is considered to be a consumer if they buy, hire or lease services and new or second hand goods that are:

-- the goods or services are something normally purchased for personal, domestic or household use
+- something normally purchased for personal, domestic or household use, regardless of price

 We can’t always act on every complaint, but we will log them in our records.